Quinton Simon’s mother seen drinking at bar as landfill search continues

-Quinton Simon - update: Missing toddler’s mother seen drinking at bar as landfill search continues
+Quinton Simon - update: Missing toddler’s mom seen drinking at Tybee Island bar as landfill search continues

 Follow for the latest updates on the search for Quinton